randomtruffles/Dominion_League/rules.md

 ### <a name="4.6"></a>4.6.
 New expansions

-Per [4.4.10](#4.4.10), the default card pool for kingdom generation each season is all cards.
-However, either player may opt to remove cards from new expansions that were released after the end of the previous season from kingdom generation.
+Per [4.4.10](#4.4.10), the default card pool for Kingdom generation each season is all cards.
+However, either player may opt to remove cards from new expansions that were released after the end of the previous season from Kingdom generation.

 ### <a name="4.7"></a>4.7.
 Undos